Admit it, you miss those nights where you can simply go to sleep without worry.

 If they want to get in your bed at 3 am because they are scared and worried after the ‘Stranger Danger’ talk, then why not add in some familiar pictures around their bed?

-I printed out a few photographs and stuck them on my Sons wall.
-Then when he wakes up, he can see them and remember that we are only in the room next door, and he does not need to be concerned.
+I printed out a few photographs and stuck them on my son’s wall.
+Then when he wakes up, he can see them and remember that we are only in the room next door, he does not need to be concerned, and it increases the chances that he will stay in bed.

-This is a fantastic tip for keeping a Toddler in a room at night!
+This is a fantastic tip for keeping a toddler in a room at night, and such an easy one to implement too!

 4. Use Your Scent